jado4810/md2pdf/README.md

 ### Run as a container

-There is pretty severe criteria to run puppeteer, a headless browser driver, in the container.
-However we have confirmed to be available on Intel Linux and ARM macOS.
+We have confirmed to be available on Intel Linux and ARM macOS.

+Run below to build the container image with Chromium, an open source web browser component, introduced from the official debian package.

 ```console
 $ docker build -t md2pdf .
 ```

-The container image will be built with Chromium, an open source web browser component, introduced from the official debian package.

 ### Direct-run NodeJS